ezsystems/commerce-documentation/docs/getting_started/install_ez_commerce.md

 !!! tip "eZ Launchpad for quick deployment"

-    If you want to get your eZ Commerce installation up and running quickly, you can use Docker-based [eZ Launchpad](https://ezsystems.github.io/launchpad/), supported by the eZ Community, which takes care of the whole setup for you.
+    To get your eZ Commerce installation up and running quickly, use the Docker-based [eZ Launchpad](https://ezsystems.github.io/launchpad/), which takes care of the whole setup for you. eZ Launchpad is supported by the eZ Community.